zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 noicon: true
 ---

-[RabbitMQ]([https://www.rabbitmq.com/](https://www.rabbitmq.com/)) is the most widely used open-source message-queue/broker software used today.
+[RabbitMQ](https://www.rabbitmq.com/) is the most widely used open-source message-queue/broker software used today.
 It plays a central role in many distributed systems, and allows messages between decoupled systems to be safely persisted as well as replicated to other nodes.

 In this reference architecture document, we will explore setting up RabbitMQ in the "default" namespace, to leverage these features using Portworx for providing a reliable persistent storage facility helping make sure no messages are lost.

+Specifically, RabbitMQ will use mirrored-queues, with messages persisted, to prevent messages from being lost.
+It should be understood that these High Availability functionality trades off a bit of performance, as by necessity disk-IO is in the critical path of message processing.

-## Portworx-powered StorageClass for volume provisioning
+## Portworx-powered volume provisioning

-RabbitMQ will first need a [StorageClass]([https://kubernetes.io/docs/concepts/storage/storage-classes/](https://kubernetes.io/docs/concepts/storage/storage-classes/)) definition that sets the Portworx storage parameter for volume-creation, which are later attached to the pods running the RabbitMQ queue-supporting processes.
+RabbitMQ will first need a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) definition that sets the Portworx storage parameter for volume-creation, which are later attached to the pods running the RabbitMQ queue-supporting processes.

-This _StorageClass_ will be referenced by a [_PersistentVolumeClaims_]([https://kubernetes.io/docs/concepts/storage/persistent-volumes/](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)) later in this document, that are used by the RabbitMQ cluster.
+This _StorageClass_ will be referenced by a [_PersistentVolumeClaims_](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) later in this document, that are used by the RabbitMQ cluster.

 The following will setup volume-parameters, specifying it shall have two replica of the data, and requesting it be backed by a high-IO priority storage pool (internally to Portworx, a collection of similar spec disks/devices)